World’s First Drone Taxi Performs A Successful ‘Concept’ Flight In Dubai

 The drone taxi is designed with a maximum flight duration of 30 minutes and has a speed of about 30 miles per hour.
 It is equipped with several fail-safes in case of trouble.
 These include the rotors, back-batteries and a few emergency parachutes, according to NDTV.

 Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, the crown prince of Dubai, stated that the encouraging innovation and adopting the latest technologies could contribute to Dubai’s development and build bridges into the future.
-It is reported that Dubai ranks No.85 in the world bad traffic.
+It is reported that Dubai ranks No. 85 in the world bad traffic.

 Driverless hover-taxi makes first 'concept' flight in Dubai. https://t.co/QY17Oaw4dv pic.twitter.com/q0sC2o1EF6